wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/create-chatbot-power-virtual-agents-dataverse-teams/includes/4-add-inputs-variables-conditions.md

     > [!div class="mx-imgBorder"]
 	> [![Screenshot of the Variable Properties screen with Name field.](../media/image-14.png)](../media/image-14.png#lightbox)

-Two variables are available by default: **bot.UserDisplayName**, which provides the user's name, and **bot.UserID**, which provides the user's sign-in name.
+Two variables are available by default: **bot.UserDisplayName**, which provides the user's name, and **bot.UserID**, which provides the user's sign in name.
 By using **bot.UserDisplayName**, the chatbot can call the user by name, which personalizes the experience.
 You can use **bot.UserID** to create a condition node to take actions based on which user whom the bot is interacting with.

 To have the **Event Contacts** chatbot greet the user by name, add a new message node at the chatbot's beginning.
 Move your canvas so that you can view the Trigger Phrases node and add a node, then select **Show a message**.
 When entering information in the message node, select the **{X} insert variable** drop-down menu and select **bot.UserDisplayName**.